starboi-63/ArTEMIS/README.md

 python main.py --help
 ```

-There are four modes in which you can run the model: `train`, `test`, `interpolate_video`, and `interpolate_singleton`.
+There are three modes in which you can run the model: `train`, `test`, and `interpolate`.
 The `train` and `test` modes are used to train/test the model on the Vimeo-90K Septuplet dataset respectively.
-The `interpolate_video` mode is used to upsample an inputted video to a higher frame rate.
-Finally, the `interpolate_singleton` mode is used to generate interpolated frames between a single window of four context frames.
+Finally, the `interpolate` mode is used to generate interpolated frames between a single window of four context frames.

 For the `train` and `test` modes, the following command line arguments will be critical.